continuwuity/continuwuity/docs/deploying/generic.md

 - (On linux) `pkg-config` on the compiling machine to allow finding `liburing`
 - A C++ compiler and (on linux) `libclang` for RocksDB

-You can build Continuwuity using `cargo build --release --all-features`.
+You can build Continuwuity using `cargo build --release`.

 ### Building with Nix